 - To give students a chance to rehearse responses to questions and examine sample responses outside of a formal testing environment.

-The following workflow is meant as guidance for how you can facilitate Student-Defined Questions learning activity within a classroom.
+The following workflow is meant to guide you on how you can facilitate a Student-Defined Questions learning activity within a classroom.

 - Prepare a handout with guidelines, sample questions, and responses that model the level of complexity and depth you expect.

-- Create an online assignment that asks students to reflect on a learning activity (e.g., reading an article, listening to a lecture, watching a film), formulate an essay question and model a response to the question, and submit it to the instructor.
+- Create an online assignment that asks students to reflect on a learning activity (e.g., reading an article, listening to a lecture, watching a film), formulate an essay question, model a response, and submit it to the instructor.

 - Have students prepare a model response to their question.